Sreeja799/FRT_Project-Organic-First/README.md

 # Organic First

-Organic First is a project developed as part of the Future Ready Talent Internship.
-This website serves as a valuable resource to learn more about organic farming and aims to raise awareness about its importance in sustainable agriculture.
+Organic First is a website serves as a valuable resource to learn more about organic farming and aims to raise awareness about its importance in sustainable agriculture.
 It also provides a platform for institutions to connect with us for conducting workshops and educational programs on Organic Farming.

 **Project Link:** https://red-grass-04b8b7900.3.azurestaticapps.net/